 With chickens, pigs, beehives, and garden plots, the experiment was a success—and intoxicating.
 After 18 months of harvesting her own salads and curing her own bacon and eating strawberries that really taste like strawberries, Shoo embarked on a second phase of farming: She and Ben launched a project called A Plot in Common, digging six extra edible-garden beds that they offered to share with neighbors.

 Word got around.
-Australian photographer Tara Pearce, whose Outer Towners site chronicles the stories of people who've chosen the country over city life, came by with her camera to take a look.
-Here's what she saw:
+Australian photographer Tara Pearce, who tells the stories of people who’ve chosen the country over city life, came by with her camera to take a look.
+Here’s what she saw:

 Photography by Tara Pearce except where noted.

-Above: Shoo raises her family's meat, vegetables, and fruit on the farm, which also has a small orchard, prompting Pearce to describe her as a "modern farmer" on Outer Towners.
-Shoo's husband, Ben, works as a designer from a small studio on the property.
+Above: Shoo raises her family’s meat, vegetables, and fruit on the farm, which also has a small orchard, prompting Pearce to describe her as a “modern farmer.”
+Shoo’s husband, Ben, works as a designer from a small studio on the property.

 Above: On the farm is a small cottage and several other buildings, including a barn.
 Photograph via A Plot in Common.